Certifying entanglement dimensionality by $k$-reduction moments: Estimation of empty -reduction moments

-where $\bbW_{(12)}$ is the swap operator on $\caH^{\otimes 2}$.
+where $\bbW_{(12)}$ is the swap operator on $\caH^{\otimes 2}_{\rmA\rmB}$.
 Other nonlinear functions can be estimated in a similar way.

-Next, we turn to the estimation of reduction moments that are required for certifying the Schmidt number, assuming that $\caH=\caH_{AB}$ is a bipartite Hilbert space of dimension $D$.
-The following theorem clarifies the sample complexities of estimating the moments involved in the third order moment-based $k$-reduction criterion; see \aref{app:haar_random} for a proof.
+Next, we turn to the estimation of reduction moments that are required for certifying the Schmidt number.
+The following theorem clarifies the sample complexities of estimating the moments involved in the third order moment-based $k$-reduction criterion; see \aref{app:haar_random} for a proof. \begin{theo} Suppose $\rho\in \caS(\caH_{\rmA\rmB})$, $d_\rmA = d_\rmB = \sqrt{D}$, and we are given access to a unitary 3-design.
+Then the sample complexity of estimating the moments $p_2, p_3, a_2, a_3, t_2$ defined in \eref{eq:pnant2} up to accuracy $\caO(1)$ using the classical shadow method is $\caO(D)$. \end{theo}